Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/Cheatsheet.md

 $ wc index.html
 ```

-#### Display the count for the number of lines, words, and characters within all files and directories within the current directory
+#### Display the count for all of the text files within a directory

 ```bash
 $ wc . *